jxxcarlson/elm-compiler/README.md

   "embedding": [0.123, -0.456, ...]  // Optional: precomputed vector embedding
 }
 ```
-The docstring should be useful for the intenden application of talking to your codebase.
+The docstring should be useful for the intended application of talking to your codebase.

 **Final Note.** _At the moment (May 23), this repo is little more than a skeleton of what we are aiming for.
 Many elm constructs
 are rendered by placeholders.
 These "holes" need to be filled in.
 Etc._